Tara-Behan/Thesis/README.md

 ```

 ### Extracting Weight Sizes
-The SNP weighted effects estimates were then extracted to be used in computing PGS
+The SNP weighted effects estimates were then extracted to be used in PGS generation.
 ```
 awk '{print $2, $4}' Autism_SBayesRC.snpRes > Autism_PGS_weights.txt
 ```